jg-digital-media/block_editing_example/readme.md

 ## Overview

-I've taken the post list out again for now.
-The code is available in this Readme document.
-The repository is currently set up for manual template parts with `.html` templates.
+The repository is currently set up for manual template parts with `.html` templates in the `templates/` directory.
 But you can easily change this when you install the theme to your own WordPress project.

 So for now I've added the basics so little or no content is drawn from the template part files but the areas used instead are added from the Site Editor.